gnolang/ecosystem-fund-grants/README.md

 ## Conclusion

-We want the funding and grant process to be as transparent and easy as possible, which is why we will conduct the majority of interaction, feedback loops, and updates on GitHub.
+We want the grant process to be as transparent and easy as possible, which is why we will conduct the majority of interaction, feedback loops, and updates on GitHub.

 ## Application template